tldr-pages/tldr/pages/common/git-annex.md

 # git annex

-> Manage files with git, without checking their contents in.
+> Manage files with Git, without checking their contents in.
 > When a file is annexed, its content is moved into a key-value store, and a symlink is made that points to the content.
 > More information: <https://git-annex.branchable.com>.